zihaosheng/ExploreVLA/README.md

 # ExploreVLA: Dense World Modeling and Exploration for End-to-End Autonomous Driving

-🚧 **Code Release Coming Soon**
+🎉 **Accepted at ECCV 2026 — Code Release Coming Soon!**
-We are currently organizing and cleaning up the codebase for public release.
-The full implementation will be open-sourced soon.
-Please stay tuned!
+ExploreVLA has been accepted at ECCV 2026.
+We are currently organizing and cleaning up the codebase, and the full implementation will be open-sourced here very soon.
+Please star ⭐ and stay tuned!

 ## ✨ Key Idea